Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 If your tank and/or soil treatment area (leach field) were not damaged, it could be reused if the property is redeveloped.
 Sewer lines should be capped until ready to be reconnected.
 Consider having the tank pumped as part of your property clean-up.

-The septic tank should be properly abandoned if the property is not redeveloped.
-Have the tank pumped and then filled with sand or gravel, remove it, or crush it and leave it in place.
+If the property is not redeveloped, the septic tank should be properly abandoned.
+Have the tank pumped and then filled with sand or gravel, remove it, crush it, and leave it in place.

 When returning to your property, inspect the area around your septic system for signs of damage from fire and traffic from fire-fighting operations.
 If you feel your septic system may have been damaged, discontinue use until a licensed professional has inspected the system.
 The system may have been impacted if: